drush211/Speedruns/Learning_To_Speed_Run.md

 The most important part is picking a game you actually want to run.
 If you don't like the game you might as well call it.

+## Game Boy Specific Section

+Go to this [link][GB Speed Running Explained] to find information about running Game Boy games.

 ## Find a Marathon Run

 The first thing I do when I have a game I want to run is go and find a marathon